dforbes-pivotal/istio-external-services/README.md

 ### Target services

-Included are two apps that can be deployed to Cloud Foundry, where we assume acess to those apps is secured with TLS.
+Included are two apps that can be deployed to Cloud Foundry, where we assume access to those apps is secured with TLS.
 The Kubernetes manifests that define the workloads that connect to these Cloud Foundry services refer to those apps as `hello-istio-v1.apps.coachella.cf-app.com` and `hello-istio-v2.apps.coachella.cf-app.com`;
 substitute the actual names for these apps in the Kubernetes manifest.